Robert Schumann: Liederkreis op. 39

 - Text source: Joseph von Eichendorff (1788–1857)

-- Tonal space / notation: jubilant F-sharp major environment (high register), pulsating chord chains, brief postlude
+- Tonal space / notation: jubilant F-sharp major atmosphere, high register, pulsating chord chains, short postlude

-- Tempo indications: Very lively / Animated; forward drive without haste
+- Tempo indications: Very lively / Animated; forward momentum without haste

-- Duration: approx. 1–1½ minutes; the most brilliant piece of the cycle
+- Duration: approx. 1–1½ minutes; the most brilliant piece in the cycle

 - Poet: Joseph von Eichendorff

-- Stanza form: 3 stanzas of 4 lines each
+- Strophic form: 3 stanzas of 4 lines

-- Devices: signs of nature as omens of love, motif of return (“old wonders”), collective cry of confirmation (moon, stars, grove, nightingales)
+- Figures: signs of nature as omens of love, motif of return, “ancient miracles”, collective cry of confirmation: moon, stars, grove, nightingales

-“Frühlingsnacht” closes the cycle with an ecstatic yes: after the dark songs (nos.
-9–11), the sound opens abruptly into brightness and gathers the hope of love into a single exclamation.
-In the dramatic arc, the song functions as an apotheosis—a concentrated, scarcely one-minute condensation.
+“Frühlingsnacht” closes the cycle with an ecstatic yes: after the dark Lieder, Nos.
+9–11, the sound suddenly opens toward the light and concentrates the hope of love in a single exclamation.
+Within the dramatic arc, the Lied functions as an apotheosis: an intense condensation lasting barely a minute.

-Sound idea: a springing very lively tempo with a light touch; voice slender, text-clear, no “operatic crown.”
-The final line may shine, but it should remain elastic—never broad.
+Sound ideal: a flexible, agile very lively with a light touch; supple voice, clear text, without an “operatic crown”.
+The final line may shine, but it must remain elastic: never broad or heavy.

 - Elly Ameling – Dalton Baldwin